teddscofield/iosinmemoryrecord/README.md

 iosinmemoryrecord
 =================

-Example of recording and playing back audio data on iOS using a CoreAudio IO Audio Unit.
+Example of recording and playing back audio data on iOS using an IO Audio Unit.

 Overview
 --------